myndpm/open-source/docs/dyn-forms/intro/1-getting-started/README.md

 @NgModule({
   imports: [
     ReactiveFormsModule,
-    DynFormsMaterialModule.forRoot(),
+    DynFormsMaterialModule.forFeature(),
   ]
 })
 ```

-The `DynFormsMaterialModule` includes the base module `DynFormsModule`
+The `DynFormsMaterialModule` includes the core module `DynFormsModule`
-and other the required providers so you don't need to import anything else.
+and the required providers so you don't need to import anything else.

 ## Usage